About the award:

 Criteria:

-3. Treatment of investors: Illustrating a commitment to transparency, fairness, and responsiveness in dealings with investors, fostering trust and long-term partnerships.
+• Treatment of investors: Illustrating a commitment to transparency, fairness, and responsiveness in investor relations, building trust and long-term partnerships.
+Explain how the fund has embraced transformational distribution ethically and securely, and how performance is presented relative to benchmarks and industry standards.

 How to apply: